andreafspeziale/opensearch-scripts/README.md

 - `CONNECTION_METHOD`

 Required: _true_ \
-Description: sets opensearch client accordingly. \n
+Description: sets opensearch client accordingly. \
 Values: [`local`, `serviceAccount`, `credentials`]

 > `local` when using Docker locally or when using an `AwsSigv4` [proxy](https://github.com/awslabs/aws-sigv4-proxy)